 I recognized the same conditions again in January 2014 and found army cutworms in cheatgrass die-offs in late February in Owyhee County, southwest Idaho.
 My research paper documented larval damage to cheatgrass, mustards, and native shrubs, and followed the subsequent recovery of vegetation.

 Army cutworms create cheatgrass die-offs while hiding in plain sight.
 They spend the winter hiding in the soil or under cowpies during the day and eating seedlings at night.
 The larvae find and eat all seedlings within an area.
-They pupate in late spring and emerge as grayish-brown miller moths.
+In late spring, the larvae pupate and emerge as grayish-brown miller moths.
 The moths eat nectar and follow the blooms of flowering plants up to mountains for the summer.

 Miller moths’ tiny wings carry them on impressive journeys.
 Moths emerging in the Great Plains fly through Colorado’s Front Range on their way to high peaks in the northern Rockies, where grizzly bears wait to feast on their fat-filled bodies.
 Miller moths emerging in the Intermountain West seem to spend summers in nearby mountain ranges.
 “Blizzards” of moths summered in Great Basin National Park after army cutworm outbreaks and cheatgrass die-offs in 2014, and black bears munched on millers in the Jemez Mountains of northern New Mexico in 2003.

 I’ve studied these intriguing insects and the cheatgrass they love to eat since 2003.
-My “trapline” monitors fall miller moth numbers in southwest Idaho, where sharp-eyed residents help watch for winter army cutworm outbreaks and spring cheatgrass die-offs.
-Contact me if you’d like to help.
+My “trapline” monitors fall miller moth numbers in southwest Idaho, where sharp-eyed residents help watch for army cutworms in winter and cheatgrass die-offs in spring.

 When we understand army cutworms enough to predict their outbreaks, we’ll know when and where to look for die-offs.
 When conditions that lead to army cutworm outbreaks occur though the end of January, it’s time to start looking for larvae and die-offs.